henspace/text2lesson-docs/docs/formatting/format-text.md

 ### Heading level 3

-You can also create a level one heading by putting one or more = characters below the line, and a level two heading bu putting one of more - characters below the line.
+You can also create a level one heading by putting one or more = characters below the line, and a level two heading by putting one or more - characters below the line.
 So:

 ```